ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_eDiscovery_Alert.md

 # Module 3 - Lab 3 - Exercise 6 - Test the Default eDiscovery Alert

-In this exercise you will test a default Microsoft 365 alert policy that will notify all tenant admins, such as Holly Dickson, when an eDiscovery case has been created or exported.
+In this exercise you will test a default Microsoft 365 alert policy that notifies all tenant admins, such as Holly Dickson, whenever an eDiscovery case has been created or exported.

-**Note:** An eDiscovery alert of this nature is important because an eDiscovery search, when left unregulated, can pull sensitive content that can be exported to an unauthorized source.
+**Note:** Creating an eDiscovery alert of this nature is important because an eDiscovery search, when left unregulated, can pull sensitive content that can be exported to an unauthorized source.

 ### Task 1 – Review the default eDiscovery Alert

 In this task, you will verify whether a default Microsoft 365 alert is triggered when somebody in your tenant creates an eDiscovery case or exports data from an existing case.
-Holly Dickson is a part of the Tenant Admins in your tenant and will be one of the recipients of this alert.
+Since Holly Dickson is assigned the Global Admin role, she is automatically a member of the Tenant Admins and will be one of the recipients of this alert.

-1. At the end of the prior task, you were logged into the LON-CL2 client.
-Switch back to the LON-CL1 VM.

-2. You should still be logged into the Client 1 VM (LON-CL1) as the **Admin,** and you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. You should still be logged into the Client 1 VM (LON-CL1) as the **Admin,** and you should still be logged into Microsoft 365 as **Holly Dickson**.

-3. In your **Microsoft Edge** browser, select the **Microsoft 365 Security &amp; Compliance Center** tab.
+2. In your **Microsoft Edge** browser, select the **Microsoft 365 Security &amp; Compliance Center** tab.

-4. In the **Microsoft 365 Security &amp; Compliance Center**, in the left-hand navigation pane, select **Alerts** and then select **Alert policies**.
+3. In the **Microsoft 365 Security &amp; Compliance center**, the **Alert policies** window should still be open from the prior task; if not, select **Alerts** and then **Alert Policies** from the left-hand navigation bar. <br/>

+4. You want to search through the default system policies for a policy named **eDiscovery search started or exported**.
+In the **Search** field at the top of the screen, enter **eDiscovery**.
+In the list of policies, you should see **eDiscovery search started or exported**.
+Select the check box next to this policy.
-5. Search for the Alert policy with the name **eDiscovery search started or exported** and then select it.

-6. In the right-side pane you can now see the settings of this default alert.
-You should then verify the settings are configured as following:
+5. An **eDiscovery search started or exported** pane should appear.
+Scroll down through this pane and verify the settings are configured as follows:

 	- Conditions: **Activity is eDiscoverySearchStartedOrExported**